piglovesyou/_pipeline-pipe/README.md

 # pipeline-pipe

-pipeline-pipe provides utilities to deal with Node stream more fluently.
+pipeline-pipe provides utilities to deal with Node Stream more casually.

 * [pipe](#pipefn-opts)
 * [pipeline](#pipelinestream-stream)